 Managers also have the ability to view review progress for their team members to understand where they are in terms of completing a review or self-evaluation.

 In a peer review, the admin can choose to turn on Manager approval for Peer selection.
-Peer selection allows the feedback recipients select peers they would like feedback from.
+Peer selection allows the feedback recipients to select peers they would like feedback from.
 Manager approval allows the direct manager to approve or edit the peer selection of their direct reports.

 Manager approval begins after peer selection ends.
 Managers will have a specific time period to review their team members' choices and either approve, add or edit the selection.
 Once the review begins the manager can no longer approve or edit.

 If the manager does not take any action during the Manager approval period their team members' selection will be respected.

 Your direct reports can put a goal, a review report as a topic in your 1:1 to further discuss a certain topic, timeline, or progress.
 You will receive an email notification with a message from your direct report.

 Make sure you send a meeting invite to help them overcome their challenge!